8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 The Holy List

-A first-time visit to any city can be overwhelming, especially in a city with 42 hills (locally called 'cerros').
+A first-time visit to any city can be overwhelming, especially in a city with 42 hills (locally called cerros).
 What to do in Valparaíso?
 Where to stay?
 What foods should you try?
-To help you navigate through our intricate Valparaíso, I've curated the perfect list of Top things to do in Valparaíso, Chile:
+To help you navigate through our intricate Valparaíso, I've curated the perfect list of the Top Things to Do in Valparaíso, Chile:

-1. Watch an energizing sunrise from a scenic Valparaíso viewpoint
+1. Watch an Energizing Sunrise Over the Andes from Valparaíso

-The sunrise and Mount Aconcagua, as seen from Playa Ancha Hill in Valparaíso, Chile
+The sunrise and Mount Aconcagua, as seen from Playa Ancha in Valparaíso, Chile

-The sunrise and Mount Aconcagua, as seen from Playa Ancha Hill in Valparaíso, Chile
+The sunrise and Mount Aconcagua, as seen from Playa Ancha in Valparaíso, Chile

 Happy Perro Tour travelers by Valparaíso mural in Polanco Hill